allenai/science-parse/cli/README.md

  * PDF File (example: `java -Xmx8g -jar jarfile.jar paper.pdf`).
 This will parse the given PDF.
  * Directory (example: `java -Xmx8g -jar jarfile.jar my_directory/`).
 This will find all PDFs in that directory, and its subdirectories, and parse them.
  * Text file (example: `java -Xmx8g -jar jarfile.jar papers.txt`).
 Every line in the text file must be either an S2 Paper ID, a path to a PDF file, a path to a directory containing PDF files, or another text file that will be processed the same way.

+## Specifying output

+By default, `RunSP` prints its output to standard out, in a prettyfied JSON format.
+This behavior can be changed with the `-o` and `-f` options.